nihal993/ChironHedge/replit.md

 - Break down complex tasks into clear steps
 - Ask for clarification if requirements are unclear
 - Provide brief explanations for technical decisions

+## Mandatory instructions

+- always ask for clarifications if user prompt to the Agent is not clear enough
+- always ask for confirmation before staging and committing changes: this should be always done by the user and not the Agent